 9 As a thorn goes up into the hand of a drunkard, so is a parable in the mouth of fools.

 10 The great God who formed all things both rewards the fool and rewards transgressors.

 11 As a dog returns to his vomit, so a fool returns to his folly.

 12 Do you see a man wise in his own conceit?
-There is more hope of a fool than of him.
+There is more hope for a fool than for him.

 13 The slothful man says, "There is a lion in the way.
 A lion is in the streets."